gadenbuie/garrickadenbuie-com/content/blog/2019/2019-06-22-ggplot2-weekly-planner.markdown

 <!-- Post -->

 I was working on prioritizing some long term projects today and decided that _the one thing_ that would help me gain some clarity would be a weekly planner.
-Rather than waste hours of productive time fighting popups and banner adds on the million and a half SEO-fueled malware-laden "free printable calendar" websites, I decided to waste not quite as many hours of productive time creating the exact calendar I wanted using [ggplot2]{.pkg}.
+Rather than waste hours of productive time fighting popups and banner adds on the million and a half SEO-fueled malware-laden "free printable calendar" websites, I decided to waste not quite as many hours of productive time creating the exact calendar I wanted using <span class="pkg">ggplot2</span>.

 Here's the end result: a simple calendar where each week is a row.
 Weeks start on Mondays because that's when a new week starts.